 But you are a chosen people, a royal priesthood, a holy nation, God’s special possession, that you may declare the praises of him who called you out of darkness into his wonderful light. – 1 Peter 2:9

 As the early church participated in communion, I encourage you to make this part of your own personal spiritual practice.
+Taking communion at home can be a beautiful way to remember all Christ has done for you.

 Below are some helpful suggestions for you.
 If you are partaking in communion alone, don’t worry about a leader.
 You will just follow the steps.
 Communion at home does not have to be formulaic.
 You can follow the basic steps but have this private moment alone with our Lord.